AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 4. You may use keyboard shortcuts to execute the cells, such as **Ctrl+Enter** to execute a single cell, or **Shift+Enter** to execute a cell and move to the next one below.

-In both notebooks, you will be required to provide values for your Machine Learning service workspace.
-You can find these values within the Overview blade of your Machine Learning service workspace that is located in your lab resource group.
+In both notebooks, you will be required to provide values for your Machine Learning workspace.
+You can find these values within the Overview blade of your Machine Learning workspace that is located in your lab resource group.

 The values highlighted in the screenshot below are for the following variables in the notebooks: